 A highlight of tonight's "Night of the Grateful Red" at the Kohl Center was the video scoreboard showing Bo doing the Soulja Boy dance.
 He does these routines well enough to avoid embarrassment, but just well enough to be hilarious.
 The Big Ten Network has free coverage of the event, along with four other basketball tip-off events across the conference, on their website (IE only) if you need the visual fix.
 Bo blew everybody not named Howard Moore out of the water.

-- Keaton Nankivil is all limbs, even more so than I remember from his high school days.
+Of course, you can't tell much from a night of drills and contests, but you can pick up a few impressions:- Keaton Nankivil is all limbs, even more so than I remember from his high school days.
 If he's not done growing, he might have a 10-foot wingspan by the end of the year.

 - I'm not sure what J.P.
 Gavinski did during his redshirt season.
 He is still big and slow.
 By comparison, Greg Stiemsma looked like Kevin Garnett in warmups.